US STOCKS-S&P 500 ekes out record high, turns higher after Fed Powell report

 “He’s viewed to be sort of an extension of (current Fed Chair) Janet Yellen by way of being a policy dove ... and, with the market loving more of the same with regard to uber-accommodative monetary policy, as more welcome than the alternative,” he said.

-Powell was among several names circulating as possible picks, including Yellen.
-Others include Trump’s chief economic adviser, Gary Cohn, former Fed Governor Kevin Warsh and Stanford University economist John Taylor.
+Powell was among several names that have circulated as possible picks, including Yellen.
+Other names include Trump’s chief economic adviser, Gary Cohn, former Fed Governor Kevin Warsh and Stanford University economist John Taylor.

-The White House on Wednesday said Trump will announce his decision on the matter in the “coming days.”

-Tech shares were among the day’s biggest drags, led by Apple , which fell 2.4 percent in its biggest daily percentage decline since Aug.
-10 as doubts about its double 2017 iPhone release strategy weighed on investors.

 The Dow Jones Industrial Average rose 5.44 points, or 0.02 percent, to end at 23,163.04, the S&P 500 gained 0.84 point, or 0.03 percent, to 2,562.1 and the Nasdaq Composite dropped 19.15 points, or 0.29 percent, to 6,605.07.